Archive of Our Own

 The OTW is incorporated in the state of Delaware, in the United States.

 The OTW uses funds to purchase goods and services that cannot be provided by its volunteers, such as expenses related to operations and certain administrative costs.
 Such operational expenses include the purchase of software and server space to create and maintain the archive.
-Administrative expenses include a variety of items typical to a nonprofit organization, such as insurance, payment processor fees, and monthly charges to maintain a bank account.
-As the organization grows, additional administrative and fiscal management resources will include the services of an independent accountant, tax preparer, and auditor.
+Administrative expenses include a variety of items typical to a nonprofit organization, such as insurance, payment processor fees, and tax preparation and auditing services.

 The Board is ultimately responsible for these decisions as part of its fiduciary obligation.
 The Board treasurer is specifically responsible for the creation and implementation of the OTW’s budget, but the Board must vote to approve the budget, as well as any unplanned expenditures.
 For smaller transactions, the Board will delegate responsibility to OTW’s committees to determine what goods and services may be necessary.